BrandonGarate177/Attention-Detection-ML-/README.md

 #### train_model.py
 - uses tensorflow (thanks google) to train the model and save the h5 file.
 SWAG
+- h5 file, and the traning files / folders, are hidden by the .gitignore file
+- Using the directories dataset/train, /validation, /test

 ## Goal
 ### --> to create and train a Model which detects wheter the user is paying attention or not.
 To be able to deploy this model on different types of projects.

+## current issues:
+- Does NOT work on mac, --> something about the libraries not having support for my cpu
+### Imports not working correctly in venv

+* from tensorflow.keras.preprocessing.image import ImageDataGenerator
+* from tensorflow.keras import layers, models